SkygearIO/guides/auth/basics/android.md

 - loginWithUsername
 - loginWithEmail

-However, if user try to sign up with an exsisting username / email, the error `ERROR.CODE.DUPLICATED` will be returned in the `onAuthFail` method, indicating the username / email is already registered.
+However, if user try to sign up with an existing username / email, the error `ERROR.CODE.DUPLICATED` will be returned in the `onAuthFail` method, indicating the username / email is already registered.

 The following shows how to log in a user with username and password.